Nextdoor/pg-bifrost/README.md

    --batcher-partition-count value    number of buckets to use when bucketing partitions in partition-method='transaction-bucket'. (default: 1) [$PARTITION_COUNT]
    --whitelist value                  A whitelist of tables to include.
 All others will be excluded. [$WHITELIST] --blacklist value                  A blacklist of tables to exclude.
+All others will be included. [$BLACKLIST] --whitelist-regex value            A regex whitelist of tables to match.
+All others will be excluded. [$WHITELIST] --blacklist-regex value            A regex blacklist of tables to exclude.
 All others will be included. [$BLACKLIST] --help, -h                         show help
 ```